FeliciaMarlove/Cheat-Sheets/Docker.md

 You can/should use `sh` (or `PowerShell` for Windows systems containers) instead of `bash` depending on what the container supports

 `docker exec -it <container_name or container_id> bash`

-### Run from a "docker-compose".yml file to run multi-container applications (the file can define multiple services, networks, volumes...)

-`docker-compose -f /path/docker-postgres.yaml up -d`

 ### Get container logs